AppliedMechanics/AMrotor/docs/tutorial.rst

-    visufrf.set_plots('phase','db') % Phase plot of all FRF's visufrf.set_plots('bode','log','deg') % Bode plot of all FRF's visufrf.set_plots('nyquist') % Nyquist plot of all FRF's Janitor.cleanFigures(); % Formating of the figures
+    visufrf.set_plots('phase','db') % Phase plot of all FRF's visufrf.set_plots('bode','log','deg') % Bode plot of all FRF's visufrf.set_plots('nyquist') % Nyquist plot of all FRF's Janitor.cleanFigures(); % Formatting of the figures

 ***********************************************************
 How to get **FRF's from time signals** of the rotor system?
 ***********************************************************

-.. note::  The following analysis method is not working with the previous "How to build a model?" example, since some
+.. note::  The following analysis method does not work with the previous example :ref:`Howtobuildamodel?`,
-           components (eg. sensors, loads, ...) are missing in this minimal example.
-For further information check :ref:`Examples`.
+           because in that minimal example some components (e.g. sensors, loads, ...) are missing.

-           Generally, analysis methods
+           To merge a model with an analysis method see :ref:`Examples`.

-           are defined in the simulation-script and can be devided into two sub-blocks:
+           In general, the analysis methods are defined in the Simulation script and can be divided into two sub-blocks:

            * Calculation code block

            * Visualization code block

+To calculate and visualize frequency response functions (FRF's) from time signals, the following code is required in the Simulation script after the lines of code for assembling the model.
-FRF's from time signals is based on results from prviously performed time integrations (check Stationary: :ref:`Stationary` or Runup: :ref:`Runup` containing the desired rotation speed (rpm).
+FRF's from time signals are based on results of previously performed time integrations (see Stationary: :ref:`Stationary` or Runup: :ref:`Runup`).
+It is essential that the desired rotation speed (rpm) for the FRF's is included in the results from the time integrations performed previously.

 .. code-block:: matlab
    :linenos: